intelliware-coe-web/fast-check-workshop/README.md

 | C    | 20         |               |
 | D    | 15         |               |

-Given a item price catalog, when given a list of items, then calculate the total.
+Given a item price catalog, when given a list of items to purchase, then calculate the total.
 This project provides a sample skeleton, but feel free to adjust the code as needed.

 ## Vague Requirements: